BP to spend $1 billion on thousands of job cuts

-LONDON BP (BP.L) will cut thousands of jobs across its global oil and gas business by the end of next year in a $1 billion (637.2 million pounds) restructuring programme announced on Wednesday following steep falls in oil prices.
+LONDON BP (BP.L) will cut thousands of jobs cut across its global oil and gas business by the end of next year in a $1 billion restructuring programme announced on Wednesday following steep falls in oil prices.

 The British oil major said it was also considering deeper cuts to its 2015 budget beyond the $1-$2 billion reduction already announced in October, as a result of the oil slump.